p16774/DayZ-SA/README.md

 Alternately:

 1. Make a copy of your entire dayzOffline.chernarusplus or dayzOffline.enoch folder in the same \mpmission folder
-2. Make sure to rename the copied folder to something like careerDayZ.chernarusplus or careerDayZ.enoch
-- leaving the .chernarusplus or .enoch I don't think is critical but makes it easier to know the map you are running
+2. Make sure to rename the copied folder to something like careerDayZ.chernarusplus or careerDayZ.enoch.
+Leaving the .chernarusplus or .enoch I don't think is critical but makes it easier to know the map you are running
 3. Edit your serverDZ.cfg file and change your "template="dayzOffline.chernarusplus";" line to the new folder name eg. template="careerDayZ.enoch";
 4. run your server and enjoy Career DayZ!!!